 Camac’s reported poor performance is “typical of any exploration company, which requires some time before it can show some viability”.

-After a Mail & Guardian investigation revealed Camac’s struggling state in February and questioned the motives for investing in the company, which is headed up by a politically connected American-Nigerian, Kase Lawal, the PIC defended its decision.
+Mail & Guardian investigation revealed Camac’s struggling state in February and questioned the motives for investing in the company, which is headed up by a politically connected American-Nigerian, Kase Lawal, the PIC defended its decision.

 But it said certain conditions would have to be met before it would pay over the second tranche of funds, including the completion of Camac’s Oyo-7 well, off the coast of Nigeria, and the production of 7 000 barrels of oil a day.

 According to Matjila, the drilling of Oyo-7 was complete and drilling of Oyo-8 was beginning.

 Satisfactory progressThe PIC was “happy with the progress so far” and he had taken a seat on Camac’s board to “ensure that PIC’s interests are fully represented”.

 Overall, the PIC’s portfolio has performed well, returning more than 14% in compound annual growth since 2003, Matjila said.